 Smoothing out the ripple in your DC falls to your power supply filtering.
 This is typically a combination of capacitors, resistors, inductors, and/or brute force to turn that shitty pulsing voltage into nice, flat, placid voltage (that can kill you).
-Filters do so by blocking or shunting the AC component of your rectified voltage and only passing the DC component, but we’ll use an analogy here to make things a little easier to visualize.
+Filters do so by blocking or shunting the AC component of your rectified voltage to ground and only passing the DC component, but we’ll use an analogy here to make things a little easier to visualize.

 Imagine our pulsing voltage coming out of the rectifier is buckets of bananas being tossed onto a conveyor belt.
 The bananas are on their way to be peeled by hand, and for that to happen efficiently, the bananas need to arrive at a steady rate.
 To create a steady rate out of an unsteady supply, conveyor belts often use hoppers.
 The buckets of bananas go into the hopper, a bucket at a time, and a smaller conveyor moves them on at a consistent rate that doesn’t deplete the hopper supply.

 As long as our hopper is big enough and the rate at which the bananas are removed from it is low enough, this is a pretty good way to smooth out the delivery of bananas by the bucket.
 In this analogy, a capacitor is like the hopper.
 It stores bananas/current that is simultaneously being used by the rest of the tube circuit.
 We also call this capacitor a reservoir capacitor, for obvious reasons.